Kuladmir/Game_mod/README.md

 [Post production preview: Add some collectibles, start the secondary reconstruction of iron and diamonds<**1.7.3 completed**>, start the reconstruction of gold<**1.7.3 completed**>]

 V 1.7.3 added secondary recasting of iron and diamonds (final iron/diamond), and primary recasting of gold, which can be used to synthesize armor.
 Added a collectible: Heart of Africa, but no synthesis method has been added yet.
 Added light effects to some skin cards.

+V 1.7.6 adds Blackstone Ore, which can be used to craft three series of weapons of varying strengths (weapon upgrades will be available later), and introduces new armor corresponding to Blackstone Ore.
+The display and UI images of Reclaimed Iron Armor and Reclaimed Diamond Armor have been adjusted.